-Block the door with large heavy objects to make entry as difficult as possible (desks, tables, file cabinets, furniture, books, etc.).
+Block the door with large heavy objects to make entry is as difficult as possible (desks, tables, file cabinets, etc.).
+It may take several hours for the officers to clear the area and find you.
+Remain calm, quiet, and alert.